-The healthcare industry has undergone a sea change with the emergence of innovative technologies such as the Internet of Medical Things, Artificial Intelligence, Blockchain, and cloud-based solutions.
+The healthcare industry has undergone a sea change with the emergence of innovative technologies such as the Internet of Medical Things, Artificial Intelligence, Blockchain software, and cloud-based solutions.
 We are also witnessing a change in the exceptions of healthcare consumers.

 Millennials and Gen Z consumers are prioritizing more on non-traditional services known to offer improved convenience and affordability.
 Non-traditional solutions include virtual care and retail walk-in-clinics.